 Whichever Kinetica Sports protein product you purchase, you can be assured that it’s been batch tested to comply with WADA's (World Anti Doping Agency) exacting standards and Informed Sport approved too.

 Frequently Asked Questions about Whey Protein Powder

 What is Whey Protein?

-Protein is made up of building blocks called amino acids.
-There are 20 amino acids, 11 of which are essential.
-This means we need to get them from the diet.
+Protein is made up of ‘building blocks’ called amino acids.
+Your body requires 20 amino acids, of which 11 are produced by the body itself.

 How is Whey Protein made?

 As whey protein is derived from milk, it is obtained during the process of making cheese.

 During the process, the whey protein is separated from another protein that is also present in milk - casein.

 These two proteins are present in milk at a ratio of 20:80 (20% whey, 80% casein).